cloudposse/terraform-aws-eks-cluster/docs/migration-v3-v4.md

   issue 474](https://github.com/aws/containers-roadmap/issues/474) for
   updates on features that will mitigate this issue.
-- For new clusters, we recommend setting `access_config.authentication_mode = "API"` to use the new access control API exclusively.
-By default, the module enables both the API and the `aws-auth` ConfigMap to allow for a smooth transition from the old method to the new one.
+- For new clusters, we recommend setting `access_config.authentication_mode = "API"` to use the new access control API exclusively, so that is the default.
+However, AWS does not support a direct upgrade from the legacy `CONFIG_MAP` mode to the `API` mode, so when upgrading an existing EKS cluster, you must manually configure the `API_AND_CONFIG_MAP` mode for the initial upgrade.

 ## Summary and Background